Alkarex/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 * `nav_reading_modes` (`function($reading_modes) -> array | null`): **TODO** add documentation.
 * `post_update` (`function(none) -> none`): **TODO** add documentation.
 * `simplepie_before_init` (`function($simplePie, $feed) -> none`): **TODO** add documentation.
+* `sql_list_entries` (`function(array $triple): array`): called during the creation of an SQL query to search entries.
+	The first element of the triple is the parametrized SQL string, the second is an array of the corresponding parameter values, and the third is an array containing the parameters used to call the function `FreshRSS_EntryDAO->sqlListEntriesWhere()`.

 ### Writing your own configure.phtml